USCyberMilitia/Hello-Friend-Welcome-to-Our-World-/README.md

 Body camera footage can expose truth, but it can also expose victims, witnesses, children, medical crises, and private moments.

 Good accountability tools must protect both transparency and human dignity.
+This tool if implemented by just a relative handful of agencies will save tax payers millions of dollars a year and tens/potentially hundreds of thousand in government hours.
+We offer this tool with free onboarding and lifetime support to any government agency who is interested.

 ---